nguyentruongky/nguyentruongky.github.io/_posts/2018-4-7-user-define-setting-ios.md

 background: 'https://firebasestorage.googleapis.com/v0/b/blogs-1de93.appspot.com/o/assets%2Fuser-setting%2Fuser_setting.jpg?alt=media&token=4bc88186-0901-48b7-9d06-7e34fecef306'
 ---

 I ran into a challange: support different countries with different app's names but same code.
-It means, when I release to Vietnam market, I have to change name to Red, release to Singapore, app's name is Green.
-Color theme, text color, font family are different by country.
+"Green" app is the original app, there is a need to convert the original "Green" app to another app with different properties, which in the demo is know as the "Red" app.

 <img src="https://firebasestorage.googleapis.com/v0/b/blogs-1de93.appspot.com/o/assets%2Fuser-setting%2Fuser-defined-setting.gif?alt=media&token=9767c004-c1d6-4788-8ebc-0d9d0fc8c255" width="75%"/>

 Cloning to different projects is not my solution.
-I choose this solution.
-Every market has its own setting.
-Do it now.
+Did some research and finally, I did this solution.
+Use different Build Settings and Schemes for markets.
+This is how I did

 ### Add configurations
 - Access to Project Setting/Info.
 Rename configuration `Debug` and `Release` to `Debug_Red` and `Release_Red`